karlkfi/kpt-config-sync/docs/gcp_user_guide.md

 *   Editor
 *   Viewer

-See [3] for the permissions contained within the above roles.
-Custom roles are not supported in this release.
+Kubernetes Engine roles are described in more detail [here][3].
+Custom roles are currently not supported in this release.

 [1]: https://cloud.google.com/resource-manager
 [2]: https://cloud.google.com/iam